+F

+Glossary

+Asset price bubble

-Glossary Accounting officer The civil servant in a department who is accountable to Parliament for financial management, usually the director-general or head of the department.
+Accounting officer The civil servant in a department who is accountable to Parliament for

+financial management, usually the director-general or head of the

+department.

 Accrual An accounting convention by which payments and receipts are recorded as they occur, even if no cash flow takes place.